 4. Graham Number

-CAH is trading at a discount to 1.) and 3.) above.
-The stock is trading at a slight discount to its calculated fair value of $42.41.
-CAH earned a Star in this section since it is trading at a fair value.
+CAH is trading at a discount to only 3.) above.
+The stock is trading at a 9.3% premium to its calculated fair value of $43.23.
+CAH did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: